Accreditation for residential services

 Level 1 relates to a resident's right to:

-- privacy and independence
+- privacy and confidentiality

-- protection from abuse and neglect
+- prevention of abuse and neglect

 - grievance mechanisms

-- access to external professional service providers
+- access to external service providers

-- appropriate security and emergency measures
+- security and emergencies

-- human resource management and staff training.
+- human resource management.

 Food service – Level 2